 Kipling relates in great detail the then-impossible transatlantic crossing of a dirigible mail plane powered by "Fleury's Ray" en route from London to Quebec, Canada.
 The story, illustrated in color, is fast paced as the large airships battle the perfect storm over the wave-tossed Atlantic.

-This futuristic story takes place in the year 2000, and what makes it remarkable is that at the time Kipling had it published, Americans Wilber and Orville Wright had completed the first sustained powered flight in a powered aircraft just two years earlier in 1903.
+This futuristic story takes place in the year 2000, and what makes it remarkable is that when Kipling had it published, Americans Wilber and Orville Wright had just completed the first sustained powered flight in a powered aircraft just two years earlier in 1903.

 The short story was first published in the November 1905 edition of McClure's Magazine in America and later in the December 1905 edition of The Windsor Magazine in Great Britain.
 It has since been republished numerous times over the years.
 Enjoy.